Intriguing New Research Examines Unique Grooves Carved Into Bones 35,000 Years Ago In A Cave In Galilee

 — The Jerusalem Post (@Jerusalem_Post) May 1, 2018

-As Dr. Rivka Rabinovic explained, upon closer inspection of the carved deer bones it was readily apparent that the symbols that were discovered upon them had been created for a definitive purpose.
+As Dr. Rivka Rabinovic explained, upon closer inspection of the carved deer bones, it was readily apparent that the symbols that were discovered on them had been created for a definitive purpose.

 “It was interesting to examine systematically the nature of these items which were created out of dissected animals and to note how different they are.
 Microscopic observations, as well as data obtained with the help of the scanning electron microscope, which has become an important tool in archeological research, made us aware of the uniqueness of the symbols.”